 A complete solution

-Omagh Hospital, Omagh (NI)
+Omagh Hospital, Omagh (UK)

 In June 2017, a new hospital opened its doors in the Northern Irish town of Omagh.
 This complex provides the public with comprehensive healthcare services.